Charting COVID-19 by country: Early actions brought big rewards

 Figures 5 & 6: Case and death rates slowing as social distance breaks the spread

 Most countries went into lockdown soon after case counts exceeded 100 and deaths exceeded 10.
-US is a notable outlier, so the growth rate in cases and deaths hit a peak later due to the relative delay in deploying state-by-state interventions.
 The relative daily increase of deaths is insightful as it shows that countries need to keep up their efforts to get to where Hubei Province in China stood at 60 days post lockdown.

 The virus must be tackled early with strength and continuous determination to blunt its destruction